twisted/twisted/docs/core/development/policy/writing-standard.rst

 Twisted Writing Standard
 ========================

 The Twisted writing standard describes the documentation writing styles we prefer in our documentation.
 This standard applies particularly to howtos and other descriptive documentation.

-This document should be read with the :doc:`documentation standard <doc-standard>` , which describes markup style for the documentation.

 This document is meant to help Twisted documentation authors produce documentation that does not have the following problems:

 - misleads users about what is good Twisted style;
 - misleads users into thinking that an advanced howto is an introduction